-The Company's Dividend Reinvestment Plan ("DRP") is in operation, a copy of which can be downloaded from the Apollo website at https://apollotourism.com/.
+The Company has a dividend reinvestment plan,, a copy of which can be downloaded from the Apollo website at https://apollotourism.com/.

 The last date(s) for receipt of election notices for the dividend or distribution plans: N/A

 6. Details of associates and joint venture entities